Leaf Spots on Satin Pothos

 - Water at the soil level rather than overhead to keep foliage dry

-- Provide good air circulation around the plant
+- Provide good air circulation around the plant, especially where vines are left tangled together

-- Wipe scissors or shears with rubbing alcohol before moving to the next plant, since this velvety foliage bruises easily and any cut is a fresh entry point for infection
+- Wipe scissors or shears with rubbing alcohol before moving to the next plant, since this matte foliage bruises easily and any cut is a fresh entry point for infection

 - Avoid overcrowding plants, which limits airflow and raises local humidity around foliage